DevOpsEtc/s3-cf-static-site/README.md

 ### Automatic deployment of a secure, AWS S3-backed and CloudFront CDN-distributed, static website using Python, Boto3 and CloudFormation.

 Do you like setting up and maintaining the server that runs your blog?
 Do you like how slow your pages load from the CMS's database?
 How about how much money you're spending on hosting?!
-I didn't like any of these things, so I switched from a CMS to a statically generated website and migrated to an AWS S3 bucket served up by a CDN distribution using AWS CloudFront.
-This project, built with the AWS SDK for Python (Boto3) and CloudFormation, allows you to quickly deploy the requisite AWS infrastructure needed to host your blog inexpensively and to serve it up fast.
+I didn't like any of these things, so I switched from a CMS to a statically generated website hosted on an AWS S3 bucket, and served up by a AWS CloudFront CDN distribution.
+This project, built with the AWS SDK for Python (Boto3) and CloudFormation, allows you to quickly deploy the requisite AWS infrastructure needed to host a static website, serve it up fast, and spend relatively little money.

 Code walkthrough and additional information can be found at:  [DevOpsEtc.com/post/s3-cf-static-site](https://DevOpsEtc.com/post/s3-cf-static-site)